 It’s obvious that you are very passionate about clogs (‘klompen’ in Dutch) and the history thereof?

 Clog making dates back to the middle ages, around the 1100s.
 Like Delftware, Wooden shoes originated in China.
 A few hundred years ago, a good part of Europe was wearing wooden shoes, including the French, Germans and Swedes.
 Only the Dutch preserved the tradition of wearing clogs up until 20 – 30 years ago.

 Today, not many people wear clogs, normally just the farmers and construction workers as safety footwear.
 One of the traditions for the clog maker was to carve a special pair of clogs for the woman he wanted to marry.
 He would then place the “wedding clogs” in front of the door of her house.
 If she wore them, she had accepted his proposal, but if not, she had rejected him.
 Talk about putting yourself out on the line in front of the whole village!

 Katrina, you personalise clogs for customers by using wood soldering?

 I love branding the clogs with special messages for loved ones, they can be so dear!
 I get all kinds of requests, from University mascots and logos to names to be written in Mandarin and other interesting languages.
 To be honest, with some of the languages, I have given up!
 But it’s a lot of fun.

 What’s the best part of working on a cheese and clog making farm?

-Both of us enjoy the adventure of it, and meeting people from various cultures.
-We hope that people may always feel at home here and enjoy learning about traditions of the Dutch culture.
+Both of us enjoy the adventure of it and meeting people from various cultures.
+We hope that people may always feel at home here and enjoy learning about the traditions of the Dutch culture.